-An “AI Model Component” Exception for Open Source Licenses
+An “AI Model Component” Note for Open Source Licenses

 Key Takeaways